 But that's not all.
-The House of Mouse also has a bunch of other new content lined up, including movies, shows, and Marvel and Star Wars specials.
+The House of Mouse also has other new content lined up for today, including movies, shows, and Marvel and Star Wars specials.

 - Home Sweet Home Alone – a Disney Plus original that reimagines the Macaulay Culkin original